 The Arts and Humanities Research Council (AHRC) is deeply committed to doctoral training and securing the future of the next generation of arts and humanities researchers.

-As part of this commitment, AHRC has commissioned the Careers Research and Advisory Centre (CRAC)/Vitae to undertake an engagement exercise to develop our thinking around the future of doctoral provision in the arts and humanities.
-We have appointed them to engage a wide range of stakeholders with the aim of ensuring that AHRC identifies the best way to:
+In 2021, AHRC commissioned the Careers Research and Advisory Centre (CRAC)/Vitae to undertake an engagement exercise to help inform our thinking around the future of doctoral provision in the arts and humanities.
+Through engagement with a wide range of stakeholders we asked them to consider how we might:

-- prioritise its funding to provide the best possible support for doctoral study
+- prioritise our funding to provide the best possible support for doctoral study

 - effectively facilitate the development of doctoral graduate careers